percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### InnoDB Contention - Spin Rounds

-The InnoDB Contention - Spin Rounds  graph shows the number of spin rounds executed in order to get a lock.
+The InnoDB Contention - Spin Rounds graph shows the number of spin rounds executed to get a lock.
 A spin round is a fast retry to get the lock in a loop.

 Note: If you do not see any metric, try running: `SET GLOBAL innodb_monitor_enable=all;` in the MySQL client.